sovaa/sovaa.github.io/_posts/2015-5-12-production-ready-spam-classifier-from-scratch.md

 ) ENGINE=InnoDB AUTO_INCREMENT=50894 DEFAULT CHARSET=utf8 COLLATE=utf8_bin
 ```

-We're using the InnoDB engine above instead of the MyISAM engine because we need the fulltext key on the `message` column to match some approximate string searches later to find likely spam messages.
-When you're confident that your training data is more or less correctly labelled you could switch the engine if need be.
+We're using the InnoDB engine instead of MyISAM because we need the `fulltext key` on the `message` column.
+This way we can match approximate string searches later to find likely spam messages.
+When your training data is mostly labelled correctly you can switch engine if needed.

-In our case we have a way for users to report messages as spam, so we have a seperate dump for non-reported messages and reported messages.
+In our case we have a way for users to report messages as spam, so we have a separate dump for non-reported messages and reported messages.
 Since many users might have reported messages as spam that are actually not spam, this is of course not fool-proof, though it gives us a starting point; since most messages are not spam, if we'd just dump say 50k random messages there might be an unproportional amount of non-spam compared to spam, so we're dumping roughly 25k reported messages and 25k random messages.

 You could of course use more messages for the training data, though using around 50k messages as training data gave us a resonable accuracy of 99.98% after some tweaking.
 Training on this amount of data and doing cross-validation consumed roughly 30 GB of memory, so if you have both the time and memory you could increase the size of the training data, at the expense of more time spending trying to correctly label everything.